Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

 where

 and where $T_\ell$ is the Chebyshev polynomial of degree $\ell$.
-The Chebyshev coefficients $c _\ell,d_\ell$ can be obtained accurately in a fast way by means of FFT.
-Note that the integral in equations~\eqref{SL} and~\eqref{DL} does not depend on the density, and therefore, may be computed only once and stored for repeated use.
-In addition to this, evaluation of these integrals does not require interpolation, even if refined meshes are used for their evaluation, as they are analytically known in the complete domain of integration.
+The Chebyshev coefficients $c _\ell,d_\ell$ can be obtained accurately and efficiently by means of FFTs.
+Note that the integrals in equations~\eqref{SL} and~\eqref{DL} do not depend on the density, and therefore, may be computed only once and stored for repeated use.
+In addition to this, evaluation of these integrals does not require interpolation, even if refined meshes are used for their evaluation, as the corresponding integrands are known analytically in the complete domain of integration.
 However, evaluation of these integrals present certain difficulties owing to the weakly singular character of the integral kernel.
-To resolve the integrand singularity in equations~\eqref{SL} and \eqref{DL} we utilize changes of variable whose Jacobian vanishes along with several of its derivative at the singularity point.
+To resolve the integrand singularity in equations~\eqref{SL} and \eqref{DL} we utilize changes of variable whose Jacobian vanishes along with several of its derivatives at the singularity point.
 The idea is not limited to the specific kernel presently under consideration, and it can be readily incorporated for a general class of weakly singular kernels.
 Thus, we present our discussion in that general context.